Tech Brief: Citrix DaaS Standard for Azure

 Troubleshoot and Support

 Admins can use the Troubleshoot and Support section in the right side menu to resolve issues if they arise in their deployments.
-Issues can occur when you are trying to create a catalog or when your users are trying to access their apps or desktops.
-You can also open support tickets from here itself.
+Issues can occur when an admin is trying to create a catalog or when users are trying to access their apps or desktops.
+Admins can also open support tickets from here itself.

 We provide options for different issue scenarios:

-In case you run into an issue with your setup, you can use a machine called a Bastion host.
+In case the admin runs into an issue with the setup, the admin can use a machine called a Bastion host, to troubleshoot the issue.
 The Bastion host has tools preloaded on it.
 The Bastion host can be created in the resource location (for machine creation issues).
-Or you can RDP into the machine in question (if it’s a session launch issue) to resolve it.
+Or the admin can RDP into the machine in question (if it’s a session launch issue) to resolve it.

-Watch this video to see Citrix Managed Desktops in action: Tech Insight Video
+Watch this video to see Citrix DaaS Standard for Azure in action: Tech Insight Video

-To learn more on the best practices, read our reference architecture for Citrix Managed Desktops
+To learn more on the best practices, read our reference architecture for Citrix DaaS Standard for Azure